JanessaTech/exercises/db/mysql/jpa/race-condition/readme.md

 INSERT INTO PAYMENT(STATUS) VALUES('ok');
 INSERT INTO PAYMENT(STATUS) VALUES('error');

+How to login mysql for docker: docker exec -it mysql /bin/bash  # Here mysql is the container name mysql -udemouser -ppassword jpa_service

 ```

 This demo shows how to use jpa to call store procedure and how to use mysql pessimistic lock